Cambo9p/Data201-group-project/project_diary.md

 	worked on project diary and made sure the project was functioning re-ran all cells
 	refactored project diary to make it readable

+	fixed problems with git where i accidentally made a change that broke the code several days ago and didnt realise